 In 2015, the Duke Human Vaccine Institute embarked on an ambitious mission to plan, design and build a Good Manufacturing Practice facility that would enable DHVI research teams to manufacture new vaccines for use in “proof of concept” experimental medicine Phase I clinical trials.

 The facility, commissioned in 2016, houses state of-the-art equipment for the manufacture of recombinant Env immunogens and is operated by a dedicated GMP development and manufacturing team.
 The facility is supported by the Quality Assurance Unit to ensure that all CGMP requirements are met for the manufacture and release of immunogens.
-The Quality Unit is jointly managed by the Quality Assurance for Duke Vaccine Immunogenicity Programs (QADVIP), Robertson Clinical, and Translational Cellular Therapy Quality Assurance (CT2 QA) teams.
+The Quality Assurance Unit is jointly managed by the Quality Assurance for Duke Vaccine Immunogenicity Programs (QADVIP), Robertson Clinical, and Translational Cellular Therapy Quality Assurance (CT2 QA) teams.

-Having a CGMP facility as part of the DHVI makes us one of the most globally advanced vaccine institutes in the country.
-It positions the DHVI teams to advance our HIV vaccine development efforts, while having an infrastructure to respond to emerging public health threats.
+Having a CGMP facility as part of DHVI makes us one of the most globally advanced vaccine institutes in the country.
+It positions DHVI teams to advance our HIV vaccine development efforts, while having an infrastructure to respond to emerging public health threats.

 Tour the GMP Facility